TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-18456-20-unknown.md

 ## **Recommended steps**

-Because the service cannot entirely prevent transient connection failures like the one above from happening, we encourage all customers to implement re-try logic.
+As the service cannot entirely prevent transient connection failures like the one above from happening, we encourage all customers to implement retry logic.
 Please refer to our [documentation](https://docs.microsoft.com/azure/postgresql/concepts-high-availability) for more details.

 ## **Recommended documents**

-[Azure Database for PostgreSQL](https://azure.microsoft.com/services/postgresql/) [PostgreSQL Discussion forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=AzureDatabaseforPostgreSQL)
+[Azure Database for PostgreSQL](https://azure.microsoft.com/services/postgresql/)

+[PostgreSQL Discussion forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=AzureDatabaseforPostgreSQL)